 Just Fruits, Horticulture 4550/6550

 I have worked with fruit tree species under different climates for the last 15 years, including semiarid climates in the Mediterranean Basin (Spain and Italy) and subtropical humid climate in Florida, Texas and South Carolina.
 My research program is a combination of basic and applied research, in this case almost always driven by real problems that fruit tree growers have.
 I am also committed to inspire students and stimulate their interest and critical thinking.

-My research in the last years focused on optimization of nutritional management, water-saving strategies, variety evaluations, horticultural practices that increase the value of agricultural products, and on the effect of biotic and abiotic stresses in physiological responses in peach, blackberry, citrus, olive and pear trees
+My research in the last years focused on optimization of nutritional management, water-saving strategies, variety evaluations, horticultural practices that increase the value of agricultural products, and on the effect of biotic and abiotic stresses in physiological responses in peach, blackberry and citrus.

 My extension goals are to solve problems in fruit tree growing that can have significant economic, social and environmental impacts